corda/corda-solutions/docs/source/corda-modelling-notation/views/views-flow-sequence.rst

 Flow Sequence (Orchestration)
 =============================

 Note, The Flow Sequence view set out in this section is designed to be very accurate representation of the flows for detailed analysis.
-For many purposes a standard PlantUml style sequence digram may sufice.
+For many purposes a standard PlantUml style sequence digram may suffice.
 For example, from the Designs section of this site:

 .. image:: ../resources/views/CMN2_FS_Plantuml_example.png
   :width: 60%